zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 2. Enter *eureka* as a username and *password* as a password.
 3. Check if your application appears in the Discovery Service UI.

-If your service appears in the Discovery Service UI but is not visible in the API Catalog, verify that your configuration settings are correct.
+If your service appears in the Discovery Service UI but is not visible in the API Catalog, check to ensure that your configuration settings are correct.